 Fratres has been rearranged by Part for string orchestra and percussion, and for cello and piano.

 The next piece was El Dorado for Harp and Strings by Marjan Mozetich, a Canadian composer.
 Elizabeth Remy Johnson played the harp for this performance.
 Mozetich uses minimalist techniques in his works (repetition and chord progressions) so that his music has a hypnotic quality.
 His music is also very accessible and it doesn't require repeated hearing in order to appreciate it.
 At times, it seems to AMC that it has a "New Age"quality, which is not bad, but does betray its lack of complexity.
 Notwithstanding this observation, AMC likes this composer's works.
 The Riverside Chamber Players performed this piece beautifully.
-Here is a performance of this work from YouTube:

 The final work was Philip Glass' String Quartet No. 5.
 Mr. Salerni took the first violin chair for this performance, which seemed fitting given that he had performed the work recently when Glass visited Emory University.
 AMC was impressed with the sound of Mr. Salerni's violin, which apparently was a recent acquisition.
 This quartet is a prime example of why AMC likes Glass' music so much.
 It is full of rich and touching melodies built upon a foundation of rapid repetition of slowly evolving chords (this begins with the second movement of the work).
 It produces (at least for AMC) a way to loosen the grip of logical thought in order to achieve a very pleasant reverie.
 Again, the RCP provided a great performance.
-Here is a YouTube version of this gorgeous work:

 All of the members of the RCP (except for Mr. Salerni) are members of the Atlanta Symphony Orchestra.
 It was wonderful to see so many of their colleagues in the audience enjoying this wonderful concert and sharing their memories of Mr. Sommer.